 - ii.
 In an election year, the annual meeting of the Council will be held on or within 14 days following the day on which the new Cllrs elected take office - iii.
 In an election year, if the current Mayor has not been re-elected as a Cllr, they will preside at the meeting until a successor Mayor has been elected.
 The current Mayor will not have an original vote in respect of the election of the new Mayor but must give a casting vote in the case of an equality of votes - iv.
 In an election year, if the current Mayor has been re-elected as a Cllr, they will preside at the meeting until a new Mayor has been elected.
 They may exercise an original vote in respect of the election of the new Mayor and must give a casting vote in the case of an equality of votes - v.
 In a year which is not an election year, the annual meeting of a Council will be held on such day in May as the Council decides - vi.
 In addition to the annual meeting of the Council, at least three other ordinary meetings will be held in each year on such dates and times as the Council decides - vii.
 The election of the Mayor and deputy Mayor(s) will be the first business conducted at the annual meeting of the Council - viii.
 The Mayor, unless they have resigned or become disqualified, will continue in office and preside at the annual meeting until their successor is elected at the next annual meeting of the Council - ix.
 The deputy Mayor(s), if any, unless they resign or become disqualified, will continue in office until immediately after the election of the Mayor at the next annual meeting of the Council - x.
 Following the election of the Mayor and deputy Mayor(s) of the Council at the annual meeting of the Council, the order of business will be as follows: - a.
 In an election year, delivery by Chair and Cllrs of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 At other annual Council meetings delivery by the Chair of their acceptance of office form unless the Council resolves for this to be done at a later date - b.
 Confirmation of the accuracy of the minutes of the last meeting of the Council - c.
-Resolve whether to approve the Council's Standing Orders (including the remits for the Leader, committees, sub-committees and advisory groups) and Financial Regulations - d.
-Resolve whether to adopt the Power of General Competence - e.
-Resolve whether to appoint a Leader (and a Deputy Leader) of the Council, committees, sub-committees and advisory groups - f.
-Receive nominations for and appoint Cllrs to committees, sub-committees and advisory groups - g.
-Receive nominations for and appoint Chairs and deputy Chairs of committees, sub-committees and advisory groups - h.
-Receive nominations for and appoint the post of Leader and Deputy Leader of the Council - Receive nominations for and appoint Lead Cllrs for discrete areas of work and projects, if any.
+Resolve whether to approve the Council's Standing Orders - d.
+In election year, resolve whether to adopt the Power of General Competence - e.
+Resolve whether to appoint committees, sub-committees, advisory groups and lead Cllrs - f.
+Receive nominations for and appoint Cllrs to committees, sub-committees, and advisory groups - g.
+Receive nominations for and appoint Chairs and deputy Chairs of committees, sub-committees and advisory groups and nominations for lead Cllrs - x.
+Resolve what advisory boards to establish, their remits and their Chairs (this can be done at a future Council meeting if need be) - i.
+Receive nominations for and appoint Lead Cllrs for discrete areas of work and projects, if any.
 In election year this can be postponed to the next Council meeting

 - j.
 Set the dates, times and place of ordinary meetings of the Council, committees and sub-committees for the year ahead - k.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - 1.
+Resolve whether to set allowances for Cllrs and the Chair and resolve the amounts